SQ-LIP-000016 · v1.0 (archived) · View current version →

 Evidence over time

 supporting contradicting refining / context Each dot is a study, placed by year and coloured by whether the linked claim supports or contradicts the answer.
 As the surveillance loop runs, claim revisions and new evidence will extend this timeline.
+The hollow ring marks the first time this topic appears in the literature.

 Choose a format (Vancouver default).
 Citing a version captures the evidence state on that date; this page shows the current version — see version history.